 - Purposeful Planning with a Weekly Homeschool Planning Meeting – Along with our habits, our weekly planning meeting helps build the ‘bones’ of our homeschool days.
 Our family meeting with all our children gives us an outline for the week ahead.
 There are so many benefits to this time together.
-I briefly mentioned our meetings in my Family Homeschool Planner review and it prompted questions.

 - Weekly Homeschool Planning with Multiple Ages – Expanded – We are expanding our weekly homeschool planning meeting.
 Why?
 Things are always changing at Hodgepodge: our children’s needs, moving into older grades, more accountability needed.
 This year our eldest three children simply needed to SEE all their subjects and practice scheduling their time.